 To this day, the Hattermans do not know who the anonymous donors were but inspired by their kindness and Rosie’s impact on their lives, they pledged to help other “unadoptable” dogs like Rosie find their forever families.

 By listening to the Dog Words Podcast I also learned about Julian Javor, dog father to Shadow and Chief Pilot at Pet Rescue Pilots®.
-If you check out episode 225 of Dog Words Podcast you can learn about how Julian’s and Pet Rescue Pilots life saving work flying pets out of shelters and landing them safely in the loving arms of rescue groups, fosters and forever homes.
+If you check out episode 225 of Dog Words Podcast you can learn about how Julian’s and the rest of Pet Rescue Pilots is performing the life saving work of flying pets out of shelters and landing them safely in the loving arms of rescue groups, fosters and forever homes.

 According to Pet Rescue Pilots, Julian Javor formed the organization out of the belief that every pet should have the chance to know a loving forever home.